Law and truth can be twisted|

 Next in the parable God says, "I tell you, use unrighteous or worldly wealth to gain friends for yourselves, so that when it is gone, you will be welcomed into eternal dwellings" (Luke 16:9).
 This seems to say we should "buy" our friends and that it will get us into heaven, however, that is not what God means and translation of Scripture misconstrues things further.
 For example, the KJV says, "...Make to yourselves friends of the mammon of unrighteousness; that, when ye fail, they may receive you into everlasting habitations."
 That hardly makes things easier to understand.

 We can only understand that verse by connecting it with how the tithe is supposed to be handled and that we should give it in God's name.
-More specifically, the parable is noting us to make friends of the aliens or strangers mentioned above in how to distribute the tithe.
-These people are those who are not saved, but they can become saved when they see the money connected with Christ18.
+More specifically, the parable is saying, make friends of the aliens or strangers to Christ when we give them tithe money.
+These people are those who are not saved, but they can become saved when they see the money connected with Christ[3.1.63].
 That is how we "make friends" who will "welcome/receive us into everlasting habitations/houses" (Luke 16:4, 16:9).
 The everlasting houses refer to our next life in heaven with our fellow brethren in Christ.

 Another part of the parable in Luke 16:9 says something about receiving our eternal friends when the "unrighteous or worldly wealth is gone or fails" or when "you fail" in the KJV.
 This shows how incorrect translation of God's words easily makes us misunderstand what is really meant.
 Is God talking about us failing or about wealth failing or stopping?
 If you understand that He is talking about our next life in heaven, then we see that the correct translation is, when the wealth is gone, because we will not need material wealth in our resurrected lives.

 The unrighteous money could simply refer to money gotten by general sin or crime, but that does not completely fit into the parable.
 We have to go back to the paying of back debt to God and how He wants us to give His tithe to save people.
-His tithe is not unrighteous wealth, but our back debt can be considered unrighteous or unlawful money because it is paying back what we stole from God, because His money was used unrighteously for the wrong purposes.
+His tithe is not unrighteous wealth, but our back debt is unrighteous or unlawful money, because it is paying back what we stole from God, since His money was used unrighteously for the wrong purposes.
 That is why the money used to "buy" our eternal friends in the parable is called unrighteous or unlawful.
 It is referring to the back debt we owe God, because of our sins in robbing Him.

-Once we understand the deeper meanings hidden in the Parable of the Shrewd Manager, we can also see how God really has backed up tithing and how to handle it in the New Testament.
+Once we understand the deeper meanings hidden in the Parable of the Shrewd Manager, we can also see how God really has given instruction on how to handle tithes and robbing Him in the New Testament.